Bake to the roots

 • Deutsch

-1. Preheat the oven to 350°F (180°C).
+1. Preheat the oven to 180°C (350°F).
 Grease a bundt pan* (10 cups) well and dust with flour.
 Set aside.

 2. Add the eggs to a large mixing bowl and beat on high for about 2-3 minutes until very light and fluffy.
 Add vanilla extract, oil, and Eierlikör (eggnog) and mix until well combined.
 Mix flour, cornstarch, confectioners’ sugar, baking powder and salt, sift in 2-3 batches into the large bowl and gently fold/stir in.
 You don’t want any lumps of flour in the batter and as much volume from the eggs as possible.
 Pour the batter into the prepared bundt pan and bake for about 50-55 minutes – or until a wooden skewer inserted into the center of the cake comes out clean.
 Take out of the oven and let the cake cool down inside the bundt pan for 10-15 minutes, then carefully remove from the pan and let cool down completely on a wire rack.

-3. Coarsely chop the chocolate and add to a microwave-safe bowl together with the heavy cream.
+3. Coarsely chop the chocolate and add it to a microwave-safe bowl together with the heavy cream.
 Melt the chocolate in short intervals in the microwave and mix with the cream.
 If the glaze is too thick, add a little coconut oil and stir it in.
 Drizzle the glaze over the cake and decorate with colored chocolate Easter eggs if desired (optional).

 1. Den Ofen auf 180°C (350°F) Ober-/Unterhitze vorheizen.
 Eine Gugelhupfform* (ca. 2,5l) gut einfetten und gut mit Mehl ausstauben.
 Zur Seite stellen.

 2. Die Eier in eine große Rührschüssel geben und für 2-3 Minuten hell und luftig aufschlagen.
 Vanille Extrakt, Öl und Eierlikör dazugeben und alles gut verrühren.
 Mehl, Stärke, Puderzucker, Backpulver und Salz gut vermengen, in 2-3 Durchgängen in die große Schüssel sieben und vorsichtig unterheben/unterrühren – es sollten keine Klümpchen zu sehen sein, das Volumen der Eier sollte aber möglichst erhalten bleiben.
 Den Teig in die vorbereitete Form füllen und dann für etwa 50-55 Minuten backen.
-Mit einem Holzspieß testen, ob noch Teig kleben bleibt und den Gugelhupf erst herausholen, wenn dieser sauber herauskommt.
+Mit einem Holzspieß testen, ob noch Teig kleben bleibt, und den Gugelhupf erst herausholen, wenn dieser sauber herauskommt.
 Aus dem Ofen nehmen und etwa 10-15 Minuten in der Form abkühlen lassen, dann vorsichtig aus der Form herauslösen und auf einem Kuchengitter komplett auskühlen lassen.

 3. Schokolade grob hacken und zusammen mit der Sahne in eine mikrowellensichere Schüssel geben.
 Die Schokolade in kurzen Intervallen in der Mikrowelle schmelzen und mit der Sahne verrühren.
 Sollte die Glasur zu dickflüssig sein, etwas Kokosöl dazugeben und unterrühren.
 Den Gugelhupf mit der Glasur beträufeln und nach Belieben noch mit bunten Schoko-Ostereiern verzieren.

 By the way, the pictures and the recipe got a little update (2023) – this is how it looked back in 2015 when I published the recipe and pictures initially.
 Everything still a little simple and minimal.
-You could also just say that I did not yet know exactly how to set a table ;P
+You could also just say that I did not yet know exactly how to set a table.

-Eierlikör Gugelhupf | Bake to the roots
+Eierlikör Gugelhupf (Bundt Cake) with Chocolate Glaze | Bake to the roots

-Eierlikör Gugelhupf | Bake to the roots
+Eierlikör Gugelhupf (Bundt Cake) with Chocolate Glaze | Bake to the roots

 Craving more?
-Keep in touch on Facebook, Twitter, Instagram and Pinterest for new post updates and more.
+Keep in touch on Facebook, Instagram and Pinterest for new post updates and more.
 You can also contact me with any questions or inquiries!

 Here is a version of the recipe you can print easily.